Files and Folders Become Shortcuts? Quick Fixes Here!

 Take a breath and let's get started.

 The culprit — viruses!

-Once the virus has got you, what it often does is simply hide your folders, by turning them into shortcuts, a few Kilobytes in size, but your actual files can be several Megabytes or Gigabytes.
-In rare cases, your items would get deleted.
+Once the virus has got you, what it often does is hide your files and folders, by turning them into shortcuts - usually a few kilobytes in size, while the actual file size can be several megabytes or gigabytes.
+In rare cases, your files could disappear.